 Apeel Sciences puts an extra peel on produce

 How a new procedure makes fruits and vegetables last longer and stay fresh

 I personally think that all those things which help the environment and our health are worth mentioning.
 I wrote a post on how one can reduce plastic overload by tattooing fruits and vegetables.
 Now I have come across something new recently and think you might be interested to know about it.

 Anything which improves our environment is welcome.
 If fruits and vegetables, instead of traveling by plane, can do so on a cargo ship, it is beneficial.
 The difference between flying and traveling overseas is that it produces 100 times less greenhouse gas per metric ton of cargo.

 How is this possible?
-Some produce ripens too fast and that is why it was usually put on a plane.
-Now a new method has been found to slow the ripening process so a boat transfer becomes possible.
+Some produce ripens too fast, and that is why it was usually put on a plane.
+Now an alternative method has been found to slow the ripening process so a boat transfer becomes possible.

 James Reed was a graduate student at the University of Santa Barbara.
 In 2012, with a $100,000 grant from the Bill and Melinda Gates Foundation, he founded the company Apeel SCIENCES.
 Since the start, Apeel has raised $110.000.000 dollars in financing.